 We prefer to travel mid-week (Tuesday, Wednesday, or Thursday).
 Ticket prices are usually cheaper, and airports are less crowded.
 We also prefer to travel during the shoulder season to avoid tourist crowds and high prices.

-Some of our favorites have been Miller Tree Inn (Forks, Washington), Manor House Inn (Bar Harbor, Maine), Mossman Gorge (Mossman, Australia), Casa Caminho do Corcovado (Rio de Janeiro, Brasil), Green Gables Inn (Pacific Grove, California), and Old Turner Inn (Avalon, California), Aloha Guest House (Captain Cook, Hawaii) and Shailer's Bed & Breakfast (Hamilton, New Zealand), Fateh's Retreat (Sawai Madhopur, India), and The Seascape (Matara, Sri Lanka).
+Some of our favorites have been Miller Tree Inn (Forks, Washington), Manor House Inn (Bar Harbor, Maine), Mossman Gorge (Mossman, Australia), Casa Caminho do Corcovado (Rio de Janeiro, Brasil), Green Gables Inn (Pacific Grove, California), Old Turner Inn (Avalon, California), Aloha Guest House (Captain Cook, Hawaii) and Shailer's Bed & Breakfast (Hamilton, New Zealand), Fateh's Retreat (Sawai Madhopur, India), and The Seascape (Matara, Sri Lanka).